Risk Factors Dashboard

 strategic actions by us or our competitors;

-announcements by us or our competitors of significant contracts, acquisitions, joint marketing relationships, joint ventures or capital commitments;
+Announcements by us or our competitors of significant contracts, acquisitions, joint marketing relationships, joint ventures or capital commitments;

 variations in our quarterly operating results and those of our competitors;